 The on-call schedule is divided among all residents.
 Resident call is taken from home; in-house call is not required.
 The podiatry resident on-call room is located on the third floor of NYU Langone Hospital—Long Island on 3 North.

 We have a robust academic and didactic program with weekly conferences, board review, journal club, and monthly grand rounds and case review, as well as mixed podiatry and orthopedic conferences.
 The NYU Langone Hospital—Brooklyn Joint Lecture Series, program director review, and case review take place every Monday, from 7:00 to 8:30AM, hosted by Raymond Walls, MD, and John G. Kennedy, MD.

 Podiatry Grand Rounds

 Both the Podiatry and Orthopedic Surgery Grand Rounds are hosted by various guest speakers and residents.
-The Podiatry Grand Rounds take place on the last Wednesday of every month, from 7:00 to 8:00AM.
-The Orthopedic Surgery Grand Rounds occur every Friday morning, from 7:00 to 8:00AM.
+The Podiatry Grand Rounds takes place on the second Thursday of every month, from 7:00 to 8:00AM.
+The Orthopedic Surgery Grand Rounds occurs every Friday morning, from 7:00 to 8:00AM.

 Podiatry Case Conference

 The Podiatry Case Conference is held on a weekly basis during resident didactics.
 Residents present interesting cases throughout the year.
 These cases are often submitted for publication at the end of the academic year and are presented to the faculty during the Annual House Staff and Medical Student Research Day and the Annual Department of Orthopedic Surgery and Division of Podiatry Resident Research Day.

 The Podiatry Board Review Conference is an essential part of the didactic curriculum.
 A detailed review of the McGlamry textbook, which is considered the gold standard of academic publication in podiatry, is presented.
 Additionally, various board review guides are used to prepare residents for their in-training exams and board qualification exams.